json-schema-faker/json-schema-faker/README.md

 ## Bundling

 JSON-Schema-faker might be used in Node.js as well as in the browser.
 In order to execute `jsf` in a browser, you should include the distribution file from [`dist`](dist) directory.
-Each new version of `jsf` is bundled using [browserify](http://browserify.org/) and stored by the library maintainers.
+Each new version of `jsf` is bundled using [Rollup.js](http://rollupjs.org/) and stored by the library maintainers.
 The bundle includes full versions of all dependencies.

-However, you may want to bundle a smaller package of `jsf`, because:
-* you want to reduce the bundle file size
-* you don't need all languages from faker.js
-* you wish to use chance.js only and get rid of other dependencies
-* or for any other reason...
-In that case you may bundle the distribution yourself manually.
-It's easily achievable: just modify the [`lib/util/container.js`](lib/util/container.js) file and either remove o rmodify the `require` calls (they're directly used by browserify to include dependencies).
-Automation of this feature is expected in near future.
+From `v0.5.x` and beyond we'll not longer bundle external generators, locales and such due the unnecessary waste of time and space.

 ## Contribution